SciML/NeuralPDE.jl/docs/src/examples/pinns_example.md

 prob = discretize(pde_system,discretization)
 ```

-Here we define callback function and BFGS optimizer.
+Here we define callback function and optimizer.
 And now we can solve the PDE using PINNs.
 At do a number of epochs `maxiters=1000`.

 ```julia
 cb = function (p,l)